taspinar/twitterscraper/README.md

 The **language** in which the to be collected Tweets have to be written can be specified.
-For a full list of the 34 supported languages go to [Twitter](https://dev.twitter.com/web/overview/languages).
+For a full list of the 34 supported languages go to [Twitters website](https://dev.twitter.com/web/overview/languages).
 ```python
 filename = 'output.csv'
 scraper = Scraper(topics, 10000, lang='en', filename = filename)